learn-co-curriculum/phase-1-html-forms/README.md

 * dog's age
 * walking frequency

-You can do this with HTML.
-When the owner fills out the form and clicks "Submit," a record of their responses will be sent to a server where the information can be stored and used for newsletters, promotions, and invitations to client-appreciation parties.
+You could ask for this information with an HTML form.
+When the owner fills out the form and clicks "Submit," a record of their responses will be sent to a server where the information can be stored.
+Once the server has the information stored, it can be used to create newsletters, login accounts, or invitations to client-appreciation parties.

-To process and store the information, we would need a language like Ruby, PHP, Java, or C++.
-We won't be covering that in this lesson.
-However, _all_ those languages are designed to receive the information sent by an HTML form.
+To store and use the information, we need a language like Ruby, PHP, Java, or C++.
+We won't be covering storage and usage in this lesson.
+Writing code to handle things like that is "_back-end engineering_."
+All those languages are designed to receive the information sent by an HTML form.

+Let's write an HTML form.
+We'll use the `form` tag.

 ## Write An HTML Form Tag

-The crucial starting element is the `<form>` tag.
-The form element wraps all the `input` elements that will collect our users' information inside of them.
+The starting element in an HTML form is the `<form>` tag.
+The `form` element wraps all the `input` elements that will collect our users' information inside of them.
+But what's an `input`?

-Examples of `input` elements are text fields, text areas, radio buttons, drop-down lists, and password fields.
-We will cover the `input` elements later in this lesson.
+Think about a doctor's questionnaire: sometimes they ask you to fill-in-the-blank, sometimes they ask for you to check checkboxes next to symptoms, other times they ask you to write a short answer.
+They ask all these different _types_ of questions within the same questionnaire or _form_.
+All of those types of prompts have a twin in an HTML `input`.
+A fill-in-the-blank is an `<input type="text">`.
+A short essay's twin is `<input type="textarea">`.
+We'll cover these inputs later in this lesson, but we want you to understand the word `input` when we use it here.

-The first attribute, `action`, decides where the user information is sent.
+The `form` tag's first attribute, `action`, decides where the user information is sent.
 This is typically the URL of a remote server.
+This server will run the Ruby, PHP, Java, C++ code required to store the information the `form` sends.

-The second attribute, method, sets the HTTP method the browser will use to send the user information to the server.
+The second attribute, `method`, sets the _HTTP method_ the browser will use to send the user information to the server.
 You can think of "HTTP method" as being like an envelope type.
-Some envelopes are good for documents, other envelopes are good for confidential letters, others are good for international postage.
-The HTTP methods used in forms are GET and POST.
-Let's examine how the HTTP method changes the "envelope" around our users' information.
+Some envelopes are good for documents, other envelopes are good for confidential letters, others are good for international mail.
+The HTTP methods used in a forms are GET and POST.
+You'll learn more about how to choose if you start writing "back-end" code.

+While you won't write the "back-end" code here, we'll describe what you see as a user when an HTML author chooses `GET` versus `POST`.

 ## Define The `GET` vs. `POST` HTTP Methods